OSHAA 30-Hours Professional Diploma in Wildlife Rehabilitation

 • Understand national and international wildlife protection laws

-• Identify permits and legal requirements for rehabilitation practices
+• Identify permits, licenses, and legal requirements for rehabilitation

-• Recognise the importance of record-keeping and reporting in compliance
+• Recognise the importance of record-keeping and compliance reporting

 • Apply legal knowledge to ethical decision-making in rehabilitation scenarios